SubnauticaNitrox/Nitrox/NitroxPackaging/PACKAGING.md

 Packaging is automated via GitHub Actions and runs only when a release is published.
 Artifacts are uploaded for download.

 ### Files Added
-- `com.subnauticanitrox.Nitrox.json`: Flatpak manifest (includes .NET 9.0 runtime)
+- `com.subnauticanitrox.Nitrox.json`: Flatpak manifest (includes .NET 9.0 runtime and filesystem permissions for ~/.config/nitrox and ~/.steam)
-- `build-appimage.sh`: AppImage packaging script (uses self-contained .NET 9.0 build)
+- `build-appimage.sh`: AppImage packaging script (uses self-contained .NET 9.0 build; has access to user directories)
 - `.github/workflows/package.yml`: GitHub Actions workflow

 ## Manual Packaging